revou-fsse-feb25/demo-next-ts/README.md

-# Next.js Data Fetching Patterns
+# Next.js Data Fetching Patterns - Starter Templates

 A simple demonstration of data fetching strategies in Next.js with TypeScript and Tailwind CSS.

 ## Overview

 This demo showcases different strategies for fetching data in Next.js applications.
-Each pattern is implemented as a separate component with a clear naming convention (Demo + Pattern) to make it easy to understand and learn from.
+Each pattern is implemented as a starter template with TODO comments that guide you through implementing the functionality during a live demo or learning session.

 ## Features